-Welcome to JFCY’s Legal Wiki which provides information about the legal rights of children and youth in Ontario; this information is also available in Publication format.
+Welcome to JFCY’s Legal Wiki which provides information about the legal rights of children and youth in Ontario.
+Click here to download this information from our Publications page.
 Please contact us if you have any questions or trouble finding the information that you seek.
 You should speak to a lawyer for legal advice since laws often change.

 Street Youth Legal Services

 In Toronto, the Street Youth Legal Services (SYLS) Lawyer at Justice for Children and Youth can assist you with advice, referrals, or representation.
 The lawyer attends the following locations weekly:

 12 noon – 1:30 pm, YMCA Drop-in, 485 Queen Street West

 12 noon – 1:30 pm, Native Child and Family Services Drop-in, 655 Bloor Street West

 Tuesday: 2pm – 3:30 pm, Queen West Community Heath Centre,168 Bathurst Street

 Thursday: 1pm – 2:30 pm, Evergreen Centre for Street Youth, 381 Yonge Street